Fast gradient-free optimization of excitations in variational quantum eigensolvers: ExcitationSolve algorithm

-Figure \ref{fig:ADAPT-VQE_vs_ExcitationSolve} demonstrates the advantage of our globalized selection criterion by comparing it with the original local ADAPT-VQE criterion \cite{grimsley_AdaptiveVariationalAlgorithm_2019}, which selects operators based on the magnitude of their partial derivative at zero $\left|f'_{\bm{\theta}}(0) \right|$ (details in Sec.~\ref{sec:method_adapt_vqe}).
+Figure \ref{fig:ADAPT-VQE_vs_ExcitationSolve} demonstrates the advantage of our globally-informed selection criterion by comparing it with the original local ADAPT-VQE criterion \cite{grimsley_AdaptiveVariationalAlgorithm_2019}, which selects operators based on the magnitude of their partial derivative at zero $\left|f'_{\bm{\theta}}(0) \right|$ (details in Sec.~\ref{sec:method_adapt_vqe}).
 In contrast, ExcitationSolve assesses the potential impact of each operator on a global scale, identifying the operator that provides the greatest immediate improvement.
+Note that the example provided in Fig.~\ref{fig:ADAPT-VQE_vs_ExcitationSolve} is fabricated through a random three-qubit Hamiltonian to showcase the motivation and does not correspond to an actual scenario observed in numerical simulations.
 From a theoretical point of view, a valuable insight can be made by considering that the original ADAPT-VQE criterion approximates the energy landscape in the selected operator's parameter $f_{\bm{\theta}}(\theta_{N+1})$ by a \emph{first-order} Taylor expansion around $\theta_{N+1} = 0$, while ExcitationSolve utilizes the exact energy landscape or, analogously, the \emph{full} Taylor series, i.e.,

 Given that the first-order Taylor approximation is a linear function, the minimum energy is trivially attained at either boundary, $\theta_{N+1} = \pm\pi$, with energy $f_{\bm{\theta}}(0) \pm f'_{\bm{\theta}}(0)\pi$.
 Thus, the original ADAPT-VQE selects the operator from the pool that decreases the energy the most in the first-order Taylor approximation (in $\theta_{N+1} = 0$) of the energy landscape\footnote{The approximation error is expected to be high at the boundaries $\theta_{N+1} = \pm\pi$, which is why the initialization of $\theta_{N+1} = 0$ \cite{grimsley_AdaptiveVariationalAlgorithm_2019} remains a meaningful choice in this theoretical picture.}, whereas ExcitationSolve does so based on the full Taylor series, i.e., the exact energy landscape.
-Especially for trigonometric functions, a first-order Taylor approximation falls short in faithfully capturing the up to four optima, highlighting the effectiveness of the global criterion in ExcitationSolve.
+Especially for such trigonometric functions, a first-order Taylor approximation falls short in faithfully capturing the up to four optima and identifying the global optimum, highlighting the effectiveness of the global criterion in ExcitationSolve.
+This underscores the importance of such global criteria for operators that induce higher-degree trigonometric functions, unlike rotations corresponding to simple sine curves where local minima trivially coincide with global minima.